Herbert

 present invention produces almost complete fuel combustion.
 In

-addition, any dependence on gasoline to overcome the cold starting
+addition, any dependence on gasoline to overcome the cold

-difficulties normally associated with alcohol fueled engines is
+starting difficulties normally associated with alcohol fueled

-eliminated.
+engines is eliminated.

-Summary of the Invention
+Summary of

 The invention provides means for reducing the dependence of an

-internal combustion engine on hydrocarbon fuels derived from crude
+internal combustion engine on hydrocarbon fuels derived from

-complete combustion.
+nearly complete combustion.

-Electrical means is provided to heat and vaporize the alcohol fuel
+Electrical means is provided to heat and vaporize the alcohol

-prior to ignition and thus avoid the cold starting problems
+fuel prior to ignition and thus avoid the cold starting problems

 associated with the use of alcohol as fuel.
-In addition, means are
+In addition, means

-The method according to the present invention comprises the steps
+The method according to the present invention comprises the

-from. the electric heating element or the heated engine coolant to
+transferring heat from. the electric heating element or the

-the alcohol.
-The heated alcohol flows through a conduit from the
+heated engine coolant to the alcohol.
+The heated alcohol flows

-heat exchanger to a vaporization chamber which contains a second
+through a conduit from the heat exchanger to a vaporization

-electric heating element.
+chamber which contains a second electric heating element.

 In the chamber the alcohol is heated to its boiling point.
 The

-alcohol vapors produced upon. boiling are then passed directly to
+alcohol vapors produced upon. boiling are then passed directly

-the intake manifold of the engine.
+to the intake manifold of the engine.
 All components of the fuel

-system through which the heated alcohol and alcohol vapor flow are
+system through which the heated alcohol and alcohol vapor flow

-insulated to minimize heat loss.
+are insulated to minimize heat loss.

 An additional heat exchanging device located on the exhaust line